 Documenting your safety processes and activities is very important.
 As a minimum, you should have a clear commitment to safety in your business.
 A Safety Policy is a good way to explain your commitment.
 Your policy should establish the importance you place on safety and make it easy for your employees and the other parties you interact with to see that you take safety seriously.
 As well as a safety policy, you should develop documented procedures and work instructions that explain your processes in more detail.

 As you go through the process of preparing an SMS, you should consider compiling all your safety documents in one area, such as an SMS Manual.
 Using a manual will ensure all your safety documents are located in a single, easy-to-find place.

 The guidance material and templates below will assist you to develop elements of your SMS that relate to the Safety policy and documentation component.
 We are currently developing more guidance in this area.
-Make sure you subscribe to our On the Road e-newsletter to hear when these materials become available.
+Make sure you Subscribe to On the Road to be informed when further materials become available.

 Management commitment and safety responsibilities